mivibzzz/reddit_search/README.md

   - Subreddit frequency breakdown

 - **AI Chatbot (local inference)**
   Sends prompts to a local LLM (e.g., Gemma 12B) for real-time SEO or visibility advice.
+Run With LM Studio as it is.

 - **Built-in Game & Analytics Dashboard**
   Frontend files (`game.html`, `analytics.html`) can be served for demos or data presentation.